-- 1. Sustain Idaho's fish and wildlife and the habitats upon which they depend. - 2.
-Meet the demand for hunting, fishing, trapping and other wildlife recreation. - 3.
-Improve public understanding of and involvement in fish and wildlife management. - 4.
-Enhance the capability of Fish and Game to manage fish and wildlife and serve the public.
+- Sustain Idaho's fish and wildlife and the habitats upon which they depend; - Meet the demand for hunting, fishing, trapping and other wildlife recreation; - 3.
+Improve public understanding of and involvement in fish and wildlife management; and - 4.
+To enhance the capability of Fish and Game to manage fish and wildlife and serve the public.